- Solicitors For Business

 Injunctions Against Employees

-As an employer you may need to act quickly to protect your company's position if you feel that an employee is intending to leave and start up a competing business or has left in breach of the terms of their contract of employment/service agreement.
-In such situations it may be necessary to take out an injunction to prevent them taking such action.
+As an employer, you may need to act quickly to protect your company's position if you feel that an employee is intending to leave and start up a competing business or has left in breach of the terms of their contract of employment/service agreement.
+In such situations, it may be necessary to take out an injunction to prevent them from taking such action.

 The most common situations in which injunctions are made by employers include breaches of confidentiality obligations and enforcement of restrictions placed on ex-employees, such as not working for a competitor or poaching clients.